vladar21/english-words-quiz/README.md

 ## Bugs

-1. Wrong background colour for timer field when user had10 sec countdown on previous attempt.
+1. Wrong background colour for timer field when user had 10 sec countdown on previous attempt.

 See the image below: